song88180/Effective_fitness/README.md

 ### 6\_Contribution\_of\_selection.ipynb

-This notebook contains scripts for calculating the contribution of selection in fluctuationg selection simulations starting from a single mutant.
-The results are shownin **Figure 4** of the paper.
+This notebook contains scripts for calculating the contribution of selection in fluctuating selection simulations starting from a single mutant.
+The results are shown in **Figure 4** of the paper.